 The interface of the callback function is very similar between the two.

-For arrays, callbacks are usually passed the parameters
+For arrays, callbacks usually pass the parameters

 (value, index, array), where

-value is the value it iterated to,
+value is the value iterated to,

 index is the current index, and